Torh-21/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 The 5-print_comb2.py prints numbers from 0 to 99.
 The 6-print_comb3.py prints all possible different combinations of two digits.
 The 7-islower.py program checks for lowercase character.
+The 8-uppercase.py program  prints a string in uppercase followed by a new line.